Billy Joel: Awards and achievements

 In 2003, Rolling Stone's 500 Greatest Albums of All Time list included The Stranger at number 67, and 52nd Street at number 352.
-And in 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "Piano Man" at number 421.
+On their 500 Greatest Songs of All Time list, Rolling Stone included "Piano Man" at number 421.

-He has also sponsored the Billy Joel Visiting Composer Series at Syracuse University.
+Joel has also sponsored the Billy Joel Visiting Composer Series at Syracuse University.

 On December 12, 2011, Joel became the first non-classical musician honored with a portrait in Steinway Hall.

 On December 29, 2013, in Washington, D.C., Joel received Kennedy Center Honors, the nation's highest honor for influencing American culture through the arts.

 On July 22, 2014, the Library of Congress announced that Joel would be the sixth recipient of the Gershwin Prize for Popular Song.
 He received the prize at a performance ceremony in November 2014 from James H. Billington, the Librarian of Congress, and Supreme Court Justice Sonia Sotomayor.

 On July 18, 2018, Governor Andrew Cuomo proclaimed the date to be Billy Joel Day in New York state to mark his 100th performance at Madison Square Garden.

+On October 19, 2023, a section of Audrey Avenue near Joel's motorcycle museum in his hometown of Oyster Bay was given the ceremonial name "Billy Joel Way" in honor of the musician.

+On April 14, 2024, Joel was featured on CBS in commemoration of his 100th performance at Madison Square Garden.
+The network broadcast an encore presentation of the concert special five nights later, on April 19.

+In 2024, Joel was honored in "Group C Premiere: Billy Joel Night," on The Masked Singer Season 11.
+The contestants that night sang songs by Joel.